|

 you need to do to

-establish a legal copyright is affix a copyright
+establish a legal copyright is affix a copyright notice

-notice on your recording or lyrics.
+on your recording or lyrics.

-The term "affix" simply means you write
+The term "affix" simply means you write your name

 The